 A Virtual Private Network or VPN is used to make protected connections.
 These are often used over the Internet for a safer browsing experience.
 Such connections are known as VPN tunnels that are made between a local client and a remote server.

 Setting up and running a VPN is often a difficult and challenging task that requires specialized knowledge and technology.
 When a VPN software connection fails, the client program reports an error message.
 This message typically includes an error code number.
 There are several different VPN error codes, but some of them are very common and appear in the majority of the cases.
+These error codes can help you fix VPN problems & issues.
 Here is how to troubleshoot common VPN errors that many users face.

 Troubleshoot common VPN error codes